Bombshell2/Firewatch/README.md

 color - Color of embed.
 Stored as the hexedecimal color value, converted to an integer value.

 UserIds - 2d array that stores userId, .ROBLOSECURITY token, and userId of the user who has the token.
-In format of `[[userId, ".ROBLOSECURITY", ROBLOSECURITYuserId], [userId2, ".ROBLOSECURITY2", ROBLOSECURITYuserId2]]`
+For accounts not using ROBLOSECURITY tracking, make the ROBLOSECURITY token blank and the token userId 0.
+Example: `[[userId, ".ROBLOSECURITY", ROBLOSECURITYuserId], [userId2, "", 0]]`

 token - Discord bot token.
 Look up how to get this one.